mbari-org/auv-python/README.md

 ### How do I use this  ###

-This requires Python 3.8 and is developed on a STOQS development system
+This requires Python 3.8 and is initially being developed on a STOQS development system.

 --